moondance-labs/tanssi-docs/dapp-developers/integrations/indexers/subsquid/quick-start.md

     npm ci
     ```

-3. Modify the `src/processor.ts` file to set the data source to the RPC URL of your Tanssi Appchain.
+3. Modify the `src/processor.ts` file to set the data source to the RPC URL of your Tanssi appchain.
 Remove the `archive: lookupArchive('eth-mainnet')` line as a Squid archive will not be used.
-Here, the RPC URL of the demo EVM Appchain is specified.
+Here, the RPC URL of the demo EVM appchain is specified.
 The Squid project will use the RPC endpoint to ingest the relevant data

     ```ts
     const processor = new EvmBatchProcessor();